All the Way... A Decade of Song (TV program)

 All the Way...
 A Decade of Song is the second American television special by Canadian singer Celine Dion that was broadcast by CBS on 24 November 1999.
-The special was a promotion for her first English-language greatest hits album of the same name, All the Way...
+It promoted her first English-language greatest hits album of the same name, All the Way...
 A Decade of Song.
-The special was filmed on 7 October 1999 at the reopening of Radio City Music Hall in New York City.
-It featured Dion (backed by her touring band) performing some of her greatest hits and new songs.
-She was also joined by special guests Grammy winning Latin singing sensation Gloria Estefan and Pop Boyband NSYNC (who previously recorded their Oscar nominated duet "Music of My Heart").
-The television special was the second-most-watched program in its time slot, with an 8.3 rating and a 14 share.
-It also marked Dion's final concert special for CBS before taking a 2-year break from the music industry.
+The program was filmed on 7 October 1999 during the reopening of Radio City Music Hall in New York City.
+It shows Dion (backed by her touring band) performing several of her best-known songs and new material.
+She was joined by guests Grammy-winning Latin singer Gloria Estefan and pop boyband NSYNC, who had previously recorded their Oscar-nominated duet "Music of My Heart".
+The special ranked as the second-most-watched program in its time slot, with an 8.3 rating and a 14 share.
+It also marked Dion's final concert special for CBS before she began a two-year break from the music industry.